 Olive trees grow abundantly in Greece and the olive and olive oil are associated with this country.
 Of course, they feature heavily in all Mediterranean dishes and their medicinal properties are widely recognised.

-The olive tree is a symbol of prosperity, health, wellness, abundance and food.
+The olive tree is a symbol of peace, prosperity, health, wellness, abundance and food.
 In the modern world, it has also become a symbol of Greek heritage.
-The olive tree is one of the most beloved, sacred trees and its place is firmly rooted in Ancient Greek tradition and mythology.
+For the Greek people, the olive tree is one of the most beloved, sacred trees and its place is firmly rooted in Ancient Greek tradition and mythology.

 In the New Testament, there are many verses referring to the Mount of Olives.
 It is here where Jesus was betrayed and also the place from where Jesus ascended into Heaven.